 top of page

-Every child is wonderfully made by God—with unique strengths, struggles, and stories.
-In the case of children with ADHD, that story often includes labels, misunderstandings, and daily battles that others may not perceive.
-As the number of ADHD diagnoses increases and awareness grows, so too must our compassion and Christ-centered attitude.
+Every child is uniquely made—with individual strengths, challenges, and stories.
+In the case of children with ADHD, that story often includes labels, misunderstandings, and daily struggles that others may not easily see.
+As the number of ADHD diagnoses increases and awareness grows, so too must our compassion and informed, thoughtful approach.

-October is ADHD Awareness Month so it gives us an important opportunity to reflect and gain a deeper understanding, and with World Kindness Day approaching in November, we’re reminded that kindness begins with seeing others through the eyes of Christ.
-To love children with ADHD well requires understanding that they are not broken or disobedient, but instead are beautifully designed image bearers of God.
-They may struggle with focus, impulsivity, or emotional regulation, but those struggles do not define them.
-Jesus does.
+October is ADHD Awareness Month, offering an important opportunity to reflect and deepen our understanding.
+With World Kindness Day approaching in November, we are reminded that kindness begins with choosing to see others with empathy and care.
+To support children with ADHD well requires recognizing that they are not broken or intentionally disobedient, but individuals with distinct neurological profiles and valuable strengths.
+They may struggle with focus, impulsivity, or emotional regulation, but those challenges do not define their worth.

 What Is My Child Feeling?
 Understanding the Heart Behind the Struggle